Table of Contents

-A pool heat pump is a pool heater that runs from electricity but differs from what some might call a traditional electric pool heater in that it uses energy to harvest heat from the air to transfer that heat to your pool water, rather than generating heat from an electric heating element.
-This is extremely energy efficient and could be the most cost-effective method of heating your pool to extend your swimming season by a full month or even two.
+A pool heat pump is a pool heater that runs on electricity but differs from what some might call a traditional electric pool heater in that it uses energy to harvest heat from the air and transfer it to your pool water, rather than generating heat from an electric heating element.

 How a Heat Pump Pool Heater Works

-A pool heat pump works by using heat that is already available and moving it from one place to another, using less electricity.
+A pool heat pump works by using the heat already available and moving it from one place to another, using less electricity.
 The heat pump pool heater uses a fan to draw air in from the outside to direct it over an evaporator coil.
-A liquid refrigerant contained in the coil absorbs the heat from the air outside and converts it to a gas.
-This warm gas is passed through a compressor that increases the heat and makes a very hot gas that passes through a condenser and is then transferred into the cooler water that circulates through the heater and is returned to your pool.
+A liquid refrigerant contained in the coil absorbs heat from the outdoor air and converts it to a gas.

 Choosing a Pool Heat Pump